El Recuento de los Daños

-"El Recuento De Los Daños" (The tale of the damages) is a single from the album Más Turbada Que Nunca by the Mexican singer Gloria Trevi.
+"El Recuento de los Daños" ("The Tally of the Damage") is a single from the album Más Turbada Que Nunca by the Mexican singer Gloria Trevi.

 The song was released on Mexican radio in 1994.
 Though the song, like most Gloria Trevi songs of the day, used indirect references, "El Recuento De Los Daños" became well known for its music video aired on public television that broke taboos while bolting out lyrics explaining the depths of violence against women, in a heavily machismo and still traditional Mexico of 1994.

 Music video

 Though technically a love-related song, it exposed the taboo and hitherto unspoken practice of men punching pregnant women they conceived out of wedlock in order to kill the fetus (del firme impacto de tus manos, "the firm impact of your hands") by purposely eye opening lyrics.
 The music video shows a girl with blood drenching her swollen abdomen (a miscarriage), as well as a child abduction.
 The lyrics at the beginning of the chorus also goes Yo no puedo reponerme de ese beso que me subio al cielo, que es el mismo que ahora me hunde en el infierno ("I cannot recover from that kiss that took me to Heaven, the same one which now plunges me to hell").